Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

-\begin{proof}We proceed via an induction over $k$, where the inductive hypothesis is that the conclusion of Theorem \ref{thmconndiskdim3} holds for all $M'$, $j' \geq 0$, $\psi'$ and $k'$ of smaller total charge.
+\begin{proof}This is a lifting argument.
+We proceed by induction over $k$, where the inductive hypothesis is that the conclusion of Theorem \ref{thmconndiskdim3} holds for all $M'$, $j' \geq 0$, $\psi'$, and $x'$ of charge $k'$ in $M'$ for $k'<k+1$.
 In particular note that this inductive hypothesis puts us in a position to apply Lemma \ref{lemkkbarconn}.